IMC-GER/phpBB-Curly-Quotes/imcger/curlyquotes/README.md

 Copy the extension to `phpBB3/ext/imcger/curlyquotes`

 Go to "ACP" > "Customise" > "Extensions Manager" and enable the "phpBB Curly Quotes" extension.
+Go to "ACP" > "Extension" > "Curly Quotes Settings" and set the quote style for your languages.

 ## Settings

 None settings needed.

 ## Changelog

+### v0.2.0-dev (12-09-2022)
+- Replace remaining quotes with prime symbole

 ### v0.1.0-dev (10-09-2022)